top of page

 Emsculpt Neo is a non-invasive body contouring and muscle strengthening treatment that combines two technologies: high-intensity focused electromagnetic (HIFEM) energy and radiofrequency (RF) heating.
 Initially designed for aesthetic purposes like fat elimination and muscle toning, it has shown promising applications in medical rehabilitation.

-RF heating warms the muscle tissue, increasing blood flow and preparing muscles for contraction while also eliminating fat in the treated area, which can be a powerful benefit for patients not able to engage in fat-eliminating exercises due to stroke complications.
+• RF heating warms the muscle tissue, increasing blood flow and preparing muscles for contraction while also eliminating fat in the treated area.
+This can be a powerful benefit for patients unable to engage in fat-eliminating exercises due to stroke complications.

-While hands-on, active physical therapy strategies are a must for post-stroke recovery, Emsculpt Neo offers an advanced form of passive electrical/electromagnetic stimulation that penetrates deeply into the muscle treatment area, showing results such as
+While hands-on, active physical therapy strategies are essential for post-stroke recovery, Emsculpt Neo offers an advanced form of passive electrical/electromagnetic stimulation.
+This penetrates deeply into the muscle treatment area, showing results such as:

 Emsculpt Neo’s radiofrequency heating energy (RF) helps eliminate fat during sessions, which can be a powerful adaptation for patients who cannot engage in fat-burning exercises due to the symptoms of their stroke.